namtran166/Final-Project/README.md

 ```

 #### 4. Change the configurations (optional)
 Config your SECRET_KEY, JWT_SECRET_KEY, and other configurations based on your favorite cannot be easier.
-Simply go to ~/FinalProject/configs/__init__.py and enjoy.
+Simply go to ~/FinalProject/configs/base.py and enjoy.

-## Run the server
+## Starting the server
 Run the following command:
 ```
 $ python app.py
 ```
-And the magic happens on: http://localhost:5000
+And the magic will happen on: http://localhost:5000

 ## Testing
 Simply run the following command: